Last updated:

 Ask any waste carrier to:

-• Provide you with their full address and telephone number
+- Provide you with their full address and telephone number

-• Show you their waste carrier licence - if they don't have one, don't use them
+- Show you their waste carrier licence - if they don't have one, don't use them

-• Tell you where your waste will be taken to - it must be a licensed waste disposal site
+- Tell you where your waste will be taken to - it must be a licensed waste disposal site

-Keep a record of you waste collections
+Keep a record of your waste collections

 You must keep documentary evidence of your waste management (and possibly environmental permits, depending on quantities and types of waste.)

 Make sure that you have your copy of the Commercial Waste Contract and Duty of Care Agreement on your premises.
 Tell your employees where it can be found, in your absence.
-The fixed penalty for not having valid documentation for your commercial waste is £300.